kylelix7/ml/workspace/aos/midterm-note.md

  * (key) applications can dynamically bind to different implementations of the interface functions providing flexibility

 ### cons
- - driver that need hardware access need to step out the language protection
+ - driver that need hardware access need to step out the **language protection/logical protection domain**
  - difficult to force vendor to use the same specific language